OpenFn/docs/versioned_docs/version-legacy/manage/platform-mgmt.md

 2. If a job's **expression** or **GitHub filepath** is modified on the platform,

-   ✅ OpenFn platform will automatically push a **commit** to your Github repo, updating the linked file to match the expression.
+   ✅ OpenFn platform will automatically push a **commit** to your GitHub repo, updating the linked file to match the expression.

 :::

 Note that if you change a file on GitHub that's _not_ related to any OpenFn jobs, no update will be made on OpenFn.
-Likewise, if you edit a job on OpenFn but _don't_ make any changes to the **expression** or **Github filepath**, no commit will be made on GitHub.
+Likewise, if you edit a job on OpenFn but _don't_ make any changes to the **expression** or **GitHub filepath**, no commit will be made on GitHub.

 :::warning

-As soon as you enter a valid filepath for a job in a project with a connected Github repo, all modifications made to that job on OpenFn will appear as Github commits on that branch in that repo.
+As soon as you enter a valid filepath for a job in a project with a connected GitHub repo, all modifications made to that job on OpenFn will appear as GitHub commits on that branch in that repo.

-Likewise, as soon as you make a commit on Github with a change to a file that is linked to a job on OpenFn, the contents of that file will overwrite the existing job on OpenFn.
+Likewise, as soon as you make a commit on GitHub with a change to a file that is linked to a job on OpenFn, the contents of that file will overwrite the existing job on OpenFn.

-⚠️ **PLEASE note** that _before_ you connect Github, there is no version history for OpenFn jobs on the platform.
-If you commit something you don't want (like an empty file) to Github, `autodeploy` is on, and that file is linked to an OpenFn job, you will **erase your existing job** and you may not be able to retrieve it. ⚠️
+⚠️ **PLEASE note** that _before_ you connect GitHub, there is no version history for OpenFn jobs on the platform.
+If you commit something you don't want (like an empty file) to GitHub, `autodeploy` is on, and that file is linked to an OpenFn job, you will **erase your existing job** and you may not be able to retrieve it. ⚠️

-For this reason, and because [**OpenFn/cli**](../cli.md) provides a free, open-source, offline testing environment, it's recommended to create your jobs using a Github repo and test them on your own machine _before_ linking them to a project on OpenFn.
+For this reason, and because [**OpenFn/cli**](../cli.md) provides a free, open-source, offline testing environment, it's recommended to create your jobs using a GitHub repo and test them on your own machine _before_ linking them to a project on OpenFn.

 :::

 ### Setup Steps

-#### Linking your OpenFn account to your Github account
+#### Linking your OpenFn account to your GitHub account

 1. OpenFn: [User Settings](https://www.openfn.org/account): Click the
    three-button "action menu" (top right corner of the account card) and select